newlinedotco/awesome-fullstack-tutorials/angular/http-client/README.md

   ],
 ```

 Now we're ready to build Angular forms.
 The Create, Update and Delete features will all be implemented within the `PostForm` component and the `PostService` class.
-Let's start by updating the html file first.
+Let's start by updating the HTML file first.
 Open `post-form.component.html` and replace the existing code with this:

 ```html
 <h2 class="ui header">